AbdurRahim92/data-engineering-portfolio/README.md

 ### Project 2: Building A Dimensional Data Warehouse

 **Description**: This project focus on building a data warehouse using Kimball methodology.
-End to end step will be using to come out with data warehouse.
+End to end step will present here.

 **Technologies**: